Beginner’s Guide to On-Page SEO: Optimizing Titles, Meta Descriptions, and More

 • Increasing Mobile Usage: A significant portion of web traffic comes from mobile devices, so catering to this audience is vital.

-• User Experience: A mobile-friendly site ensures visitors can access and navigate your content easily, no matter their device.
+• User Experience: A mobile-friendly site ensures visitors can easily access and navigate your content, no matter their device.

 • SEO Impact: Search engines like Google prioritize mobile-optimized sites.
 If your site isn’t mobile-friendly, it might not rank as well in search results.